rvpagehhj/IGR/README.md

 # IGR: Instance-aware Global Re-detection for Precise and Efficient Long-term Visual Tracking
 Official implementation of IGR.
-The code will be provided in the near future.

 Performence:
 | Metohd  | AUC(%) on LaSOT | Speed(FPS) |